 Wendy Wait, Chief Financial Officer

-Wendy Wait joined Silver Springs as Chief Financial Officer in November 2017 and brings extensive experience in behavioral health financial management.
+Wendy Wait began as Chief Financial Officer in November 2017.
+She brought extensive experience in behavioral health financial management.
 Wendy previously was controller at Melmark for 5 years, and CFO at Holcomb Behavioral Health Systems for 11 years.
-In her current role, Wendy oversees financial operations and provides leadership for finance-related matters.
+In her current role with Gemma, Wendy oversees financial operations, budgeting and reporting, and provides leadership for finance-related matters.
 Wendy attended Penn State University and graduated with a B.S. with Honors in Accounting and Finance.

-Melissa Harvey, MSW, LSW, Senior Community Based Program Director
+Melissa Harvey, MSW, LSW, Vice President of Community Based Programs

 Sarah Kline, MSW, LCSW, Senior Residential Program Director